 - A hypertensive crisis can present with features of cerebral oedema, heart failure, pulmonary oedema, or acute kidney injury.
 In younger children there may be irritability, poor feeding, failure to thrive or seizures, whereas older children may be able to report symptoms such as headache, vomiting, dizziness, visual changes or chest pain.

 - The accurate assessment of blood pressure is essential when a patient has a seizure, particularly when no epileptic disorder is known.

 - Anticonvulsant drugs are ineffective to treat convulsions in a hypertensive crisis.
-Suitable drugs include nifedipine, labetalol and sodium nitroprusside.
+Suitable options include nifedipine, labetalol and sodium nitroprusside.
 Newer rapid-acting drugs such as clevidipine have been developed.

-- The aim is to decrease blood pressure to normal within several hours.
+- The aim is to decrease blood pressure towards normal over 48 hours.
 Close supervision is required to avoid an excessively rapid decrease in blood pressure that may result in underperfusion.